Tenant Successfully Sues Landlord and Their Attorney

 - The tenancy complaint must set forth the amount to be paid to the landlord or clerk before 4:30 p.m. on the day of trial in order for the case to be dismissed.

-- In addition to changes to the paperwork related to the Complaint, as a result of this decision the Courts will take extraordinary steps to make sure that landlords are not asking for any monies, as part of their eviction proceeding, which are not legally included in the eviction proceeding.
-This primarily relates to the fact that this involved Section 8 tenants who were repeatedly requested to pay late fees and attorneys’ fees by the defendant law firm.
-This has been contrary to public case law for at least the last half decade.
+- As a result of this decision, the Courts will take extraordinary steps to ensure that landlords do not request any monies in their eviction proceedings that are not legally included in the proceeding.
+This primarily relates to the fact that the defendant law firm repeatedly requested that Section 8 tenants pay late fees and attorneys’ fees.
+This has been contrary to public case law for at least the last half-decade.

-- The Courts, however, will also make sure that all late fees included by any landlord (Section 8 or otherwise) are legally justified attorney fees or other charges.
-Any rent controlled landlord should take care to make sure that any additional charges (late fees, attorneys’ fees, etc.) are either not prohibited by your rent control ordinance, or, if they are or might be prohibited, that they are approved by your rent board.
+- The Courts, however, will also ensure that all late fees charged by any landlord (Section 8 or otherwise) are legally justified as attorney fees or other charges.
+Any rent-controlled landlord should take care to make sure that any additional charges (late fees, attorneys’ fees, etc.) are either not prohibited by your rent control ordinance or, if they are or might be prohibited, that they are approved by your rent board.

-An “initial communication” from your attorney (a “debt collector” under the Act) must provide the Act’s thirty day validation notice, among other things.
+An “initial communication” from your attorney (a “debt collector” under the Act) must provide the Act’s thirty-day validation notice, among other things.
 If that first communication is in Court (even oral communications count), this may trigger the F.D.C.P.A.
-30 day validation notice requirement.
+30-day validation notice requirement.
 You should work with your attorney to arrange the best alternative procedure for dealing with this requirement.
-It could include a pre-complaint payment demand from the attorney, notice in the complaint (which will give the tenants rights to adjourn the trial at least once) or an arrangement whereby the attorney never communicates with the tenant and all pre-court and in-court communications are conducted by the client.
+It could include a pre-complaint payment demand from the attorney, notice in the complaint (which will give the tenants the right to adjourn the trial at least once), or an arrangement in which the attorney never communicates with the tenant and all pre-court and in-court communications are conducted by the client.

 By Christopher J. Hanlon, Esq., a NJ Landlord Attorney